Bail bonds work by allowing you to post bail that you would not have otherwise been able to afford.

 - a release on own recognizance.

-The criminal justice system in many states, including in California, give judges lots of discretion in setting bail.3 However, judges in the state of California still have to consider the following factors when setting a bail amount:
+The criminal justice system in many states, including in California, gives judges lots of discretion in setting bail.3 However, judges in the state of California still have to consider the following factors when setting a bail amount:

-- the defendant’s ability to pay,
+- your ability to pay,

 - the severity of the offense,

-- the defendant’s criminal record,
+- your criminal record,

 - public safety.4